Placeholder-Software/wasmbox/docs/reference/code/WASI/clock.md

 title: Clock
 ---

-These WASI methods provide access to a clock.
+These WASI methods provide access to the time.

 ## RealtimeClock